-If the employer did not designate the leave as FMLA and consequently Ed’s health benefits were dropped at the end of the month, the employer violated Ed’s rights under the FMLA and could not retroactively track this leave against his 12 weeks of FMLA leave.
+If the employer did not designate the leave as FMLA and consequently Ed’s health benefits were dropped at the end of the month, the employer violated Ed’s rights under the FMLA.
+The employer should take immediate action to correct the FMLA violation and reinstate health benefits.

 Ingrid, who meets all FMLA eligibility criteria, turns in a doctor’s note stating that she will be under her doctor’s care all of next week for surgery and follow-up treatment.